gwenhael-le-moine/rpl.rb/README.md

 To run the test suite: `rake test`

 # TODO-list
-  * pseudo filesystem: subdir for variables
+  * pseudo filesystem: subdir/namespace for variables
+    . 'a dir' crdir 'a dir' cd vars
   * SDL-based graphic environment/API

 # Not implemented